 Management liability is an umbrella term for a group of coverages that protect individuals who manage, direct, or own a business from personal liability arising from their management decisions and actions.
 General liability covers what the business does physically.
 Management liability covers what the people running the business decide — and the claims those decisions generate.

 The three core coverages under management liability are Directors & Officers liability (D&O), Employment Practices Liability (EPLI), and Fiduciary Liability.
 Each addresses a different category of management-related claim.
-They can be purchased individually or bundled into a single management liability policy — increasingly common for small and mid-sized businesses that need more than one of them.
+They can be purchased individually or bundled into a single management liability policy — which is increasingly common for small and mid-sized businesses that need more than one of them.

 Management liability is especially relevant for small businesses because the owners are often the managers — they make every decision personally, sign every contract, and are directly exposed to the consequences of those decisions.
-The separation between personal and business financial exposure that large corporations manage through governance structures simply doesn’t exist in most small businesses.
+The separation between personal and business financial exposure that large corporations manage through governance structures simply doesn't exist in most small businesses.
+That makes personal liability protection more important, not less.

 "Every decision you make as a business owner is a potential liability.
 Hiring, firing, raising capital, entering contracts, managing employees — all of it can generate a claim against you personally.
 GL covers accidents.
 Management liability covers decisions."